harry251/firstcompsci/README.md

 These resources can help you further develop your C++ skills and stay up-to-date with the latest developments in the language.

 ## License

+This project is licensed under the [Apache 2.0 License](https://opensource.org/license/apache-2-0/).
+By using this extension, you agree to the terms and conditions of the license.